farazah96/SampleProduct/README.md

-# Trial Task 01

-## Estimation
-I've estimated this task for 15hrs and will be working 3hrs per day.
-So this will be delivered in 5 days

 ## Setup

 Create a Simple Product for a Configurable product with SKU containing `_sample` and add that sample product in related products of configurable one.